 It has been supposed wrongly that the Bièvre was the marsh where Labienus, in his march on the left bank of the Seine, had been arrested by the Gaulish army.
 Leaving out of consideration the fact that the Bièvre, which flows through a calcareous soil, can at no epoch have formed a marsh capable of arresting an army, how can we suppose that Labienus, if he had arrived at this stream, that is, close to Lutetia, would have retraced his steps as far back as Melun, to march from thence towards the oppidum of the Parisii by the right bank of the Seine, which would have obliged him to make a journey of twenty-four leagues?
 The manœuvre of Labienus can only be explained by his desire to turn the strong position of Camulogenus, and arrive at Paris before him.
-The text of the "Commentaries" says clearly that Labienus, stopped by the marsh which shelves towards the Seine, stole away by night, surprised the passage of the Seine at Melun, and marched upon Lutetia, where he arrived before Camulogenus.
-To allow of the success of this manœuvre, the marsh in question must necessarily not have been far from Melun.
+The text of the "Commentaries" says clearly that Labienus, stopped by the marsh which shelves towards the Seine, stole away by night, surprised the success of this manœuvre, the marsh in question must necessarily not have been far from Melun.
 The Essonne alone fulfils that condition.
 The ground on the banks of this little river offers, even at present, by its nature, a very serious obstacle to an army.
 It is cut up by innumerable peat mosses; and it was behind this line of Essonne that, in 1814, the Emperor Napoleon I. established his army, whilst the enemy occupied Paris.

-$^{^{501}}$ A sling-ball of lead has been found at Sens, on which are stamped in relief the words "T. Labienus."
+501 A sling-ball of lead has been found at Sens, on which are stamped in relief the words "T. Labienus."
 This ball forms part of the collection of the Museum of Saint-Germain.